Reception 2019 to 2020

 Children will be given two reading books to read at home each week.
 In Foundation Stage, we encourage parents/carers to read with their child every day, even just for 5-10 minutes.

-Children will also be given a key ring with the sounds they have been learning in phonics and some words to practise too.
-(See rhymes below.)
-Please make sure that key rings are brought to school every day.
+Children will also be given a key ring with the sounds they have been learning in phonics and some high frequency words to practise too.
+Please make sure that these are brought to school every day.

 Children will also be given optional topic challenges to complete with you at home each half term.